 1.1 Indicate which stormwater pollutant(s) of concern occur(s) in your municipality or institution.
-This data is available on the MS4 map viewer: http://s.uconn.edu/ctms4map .
-Nitrogen/ Phosphorus 🔀 Bacteria 🔀 Mercury 🗌 Other Pollutant of Concern 1.2 Describe program status.
+This data is available on the MS4 map viewer: http://s.uconn.edu/ctms4map.

+Nitrogen/ Phosphorus 🔀 Bacteria 🔀 Mercury Other Pollutant of Concern L.2 Des scribe program status.
 Discuss 1) the status of monitoring work completed, 2) a summary of the results and any notable findings, and 3) any changes to the Stormwater Management Plan based on monitoring results.
-The Town contracted with ESS Group to conduct monitoring.
-Six outfalls were monitored by ESS Group on November 23, 2020.
-Results are enclosed.
+The T own contracted with Weston and Sampson to cond duct monitoring a it fourteen outfalls throughout Town.